 We regularly have a range of talented professionals visiting school to support and enhance our pupils learning.
 This may include experiencing ‘Jabadao’ dancing, learning martial arts or technical football coaching from a qualified coach.
 We have had visitors to talk to our children about specific topics like Ango-Saxon Britain or handle a range of reptiles for a science project.

-A cycle track has recently been laid around the Bedale school grounds that provides a fantastic opportunity to help children to ride on a wide range of different cycles.
-It supports are children in every aspect of cycling including maintenance, safety and improving general fitness.
+A cycle track has been laid around the Bedale school grounds that provides a fantastic opportunity to help children to ride on a wide range of different cycles.
+It supports our children in every aspect of cycling including maintenance, safety and improving general fitness.
 Our ‘bikeability’ programme is run by experienced professionals.

 The Local Area

 Our pupils regularly visit their town of either Ripon or Bedale (about a 10 minute walk from our Bedale site).
 In Bedale the pupils can experience the Ice house; touring Bedale House and learning about the town’s history, researching places to visit in tourist information, tasting delicious snacks from the Artisan bakery; library, museum.
 Other places to visit nearby include Big Sheep Little Cow; Leech house; the local leisure centre for swimming lessons; a wide range of shops, banks and a large park.
 Some of our secondary pupils visit Hill-Top farm every week to participate in a range of activities to support City & Guild qualification in Agriculture including dry-stone walling and animal husbandry.